 Please Note: Once you have been granted a scholarship, your award amount remains valid for the remainder of your time participating in all programming facilitated by the YMCA of the Greater Twin Cities.

-Memorial Scholarships (Model Assembly Only)
+Memorial Scholarships (Youth in Government Only)

 BETH HIDY MEMORIAL SCHOLARSHIP